ABI-Software/ABIBook/MAP/MAP-install-setup.rst

 Now that the barebones MAP application is installed and running we can move on to some useful plugins.

+.. _embc13-MAP-plugins-install:

 MAP Plugins
 ===========

 .. _github project: https://github.com/mapclient-plugins

-The installation of MAP plugins simply requires obtaining the plugins and then using the :ref:`MAP plgin manager <MAP-plugin-manager-tool>` to let the MAP client know where to look for plugins.
+The installation of MAP plugins simply requires obtaining the plugins and then using the :ref:`MAP plugin manager <MAP-plugin-manager-tool>` to let the MAP client know where to look for plugins.
 Furthermore, there is a `github project`_ which is used to provide a common collection of MAP plugins.
 For the purposes of this tutorial, the ``autosegmentationstep`` plugin will be used.
-You can `download <https://github.com/mapclient-plugins/autosegmentationstep/archive/master.zip>`_ a copy of the plugin, extract it, and then follow the instructions for adding the folder in which you extracted the plugin to the :ref:`MAP plgin manager <MAP-plugin-manager-tool>`.
+You can `download <https://github.com/mapclient-plugins/autosegmentationstep/archive/master.zip>`_ a copy of the plugin, extract it, and then follow the instructions for adding the folder in which you extracted the plugin to the :ref:`MAP plugin manager <MAP-plugin-manager-tool>`.

+.. _MAP-install-zinc:

 Zinc and PyZinc
 ===============